kylephillips/favorites/readme.txt

 == Changelog ==

 = 2.0.2 =
 * Option added to use a css/html loading indicator in place of an image.
-Additional filters added for theme use.
+Additional filters added for theme use
 * Shortcode option added to the favorites list "user_favorites" for including the post thumbnail.
 To include the thumbnail, pass the option include_thumbnails="true".
-To specify a thumbnail size, pass it in as an option: thumbnail_size="thumbnail".
+To specify a thumbnail size, pass it in as an option: thumbnail_size="thumbnail"
 * Shortcode option added to the favorites list "user_favorites" for including the post excerpt.
-To include the excerpt, pass the option include_excerpt="true".
+To include the excerpt, pass the option include_excerpt="true"
 * Filters added for the list thumbnail and list excerpt.
-See plugin documentation for names and parameters.
+See plugin documentation for names and parameters
+* Plugin settings redesigned

 = 2.0.1 =
 * Javascript callback functions have been deprecated in place of events.
 Deprecated functions will be removed in a later version.
 Please see the plugin documentation on using the new events